keenlabs/KeenClient-Java/query/README.md

 // this has no return value.
 It will send you an email with the results. queryClient.extraction("<event collection>", "your@email", new Timeframe("this_year"));

-// this has return value as QueryResult, which should be an ArrayList of QueryResult Objects.
+// return value QueryResult should be an ArrayList of QueryResult Objects.
 QueryResult result = queryClient.extraction("<event collection>", new Timeframe("this_year"));

+// with any optional parameters
-// QueryResult will most likely be of type Object Query query = new QueryBuilder(QueryType.EXTRACTION_RESOURCE)
+Query query = new QueryBuilder(QueryType.EXTRACTION_RESOURCE)
 	            .withEventCollection(TEST_EVENT_COLLECTION)
 	            .build();